 How advanced are basic security functions?

-Every email security gateway should protect the organization from "bad" emails: those that contain malware, phishing attempts and spam.
-However, this isn't meant to imply that an email security gateway product should just offer basic antivirus, antispam and antiphishing capabilities.
+Every email security gateway should protect the organization from bad email: those that contain malware, phishing attempts and spam.
+However, this doesn't mean that an email security gateway product should just offer basic antivirus, antispam and antiphishing capabilities.
 Technologies based on this old generation of antimalware controls are not very effective against current threats.

 What other security features do email security gateways offer?

 Some gateways only offer the basic security functions discussed above.
-However, increasingly gateways are offering additional email-related security functions, particularly DLP and email encryption capabilities for outbound emails.
+However, gateways are increasingly offering additional email-related security functions, particularly data loss prevention (DLP) and email encryption capabilities for outbound emails.

 How usable and customizable are the management features?

 The needs for usability and customizability of gateway management vary widely among organizations.
-Some, especially small and medium-sized businesses, are often looking for solutions that require little or no management, and these organizations typically aren't concerned about customizability.
-Other high-risk organizations require a high degree of customizability in order to make detection as advanced as possible -- even if it negatively affects usability.
+High-risk organizations require a high degree of customizability in order to make detection as advanced as possible -- even if it negatively affects usability.

 What are the typical false positive and negative rates?

-Because each email security gateway uses several detection techniques in parallel with each other, it's not generally helpful to report overall false positive and negative rates for the entire gateway.
-Instead, typical rates are provided for each threat type (spam detection, malware detection, phishing detection, among others).
-An organization should be able to "tune" the gateway's detection methodologies to raise or lower the rates so the gateway has the desired balance of rates; one business might be able to tolerate a relatively high false negative rate in order to achieve a very low false positive rate, for example.
+An organization should be able to "tune" the gateway's detection methodologies to raise or lower the rates so the gateway has the desired balance of rates.
+One business might be able to tolerate a relatively high false negative rate in order to achieve a very low false positive rate, for example.

 Are email messages or attachments processed or stored in an external system?

-Some email security gateways are cloud-based services, so obviously with these products the organization's emails will pass through an external system.
-What is not so obvious is that some on-site email security gateways, hardware and virtual appliances, may route suspicious emails to a server controlled by the gateway vendor for additional analysis.
+Some email security gateways are cloud-based services.
+With these products, the organization's emails will pass through an external system.
+Some on-site email security gateways, hardware and virtual appliances, may route suspicious messages to a server controlled by the gateway vendor for additional analysis.

 Do your homework and evaluate

 It can be overwhelming to try to evaluate email security gateway products and services when so many options are available.
 Defining basic criteria for evaluation is a helpful step in analyzing the possibilities.
-There is no "right" solution for all organizations; each has its own security requirements, email infrastructure and IT environment, as well as a different combination of threats against it.
+There is no right product for all organizations.
+Each has its own security requirements, email infrastructure and IT environment, as well as a different combination of threats against it.

 This underscores why it is so important for each organization to do its own email security gateway evaluation.
-Simply relying on third-party evaluations is not sufficient to make the best selection, although such evaluations can provide valuable input into an organization's own evaluation processes.
+Simply relying on third-party evaluations is not sufficient to make the best selection, although such evaluations can provide valuable input.

 This article presents several criteria, which are meant as a starting point for an organization to develop its own more comprehensive list of criteria.
-By no means are the criteria listed in this article meant to be complete.
 Each organization should consider all of its unique requirements, including applicable laws, regulations and other compliance needs.